gumaerc-testorg/6.911-january-iap-2006/content/pages/readings.md

 uid: 6801d7a7-a05d-bad9-abd8-76edd128ab32
 ---

-Please submit any feedback about the readings using the [user survey](https://goo.gl/forms/CNZKqMjP760O2t9x1).
+Please submit any feedback about the readings using the {{% resource_link "fd4ff498-d2e8-4a53-a519-84fa80ecdb42" "user survey" %}}.

 Reading References
 ------------------